MyYogurt/rust-pixelator/README.md

 # rust-pixelator
-A rust program that pixelates images
+A rust program that pixelates images.
+Currently only works with PNG images in testing.

 ## Build